a2stuff/a2d/src/mgtk/MGTK.md

 .byte       mark_char       char code to use for mark
 ```

+#### DrawMenuBar ($50)
+Redraws the current menu bar.
+Useful after full-screen operations.
+Note that hilite state of menu bar items is not restored; this must
+be done by a manual call to `HiliteMenu`

+No parameters.

+> This call is a modern addition, so is not present in the 1985 APDA documentation.

+#### FlashMenuBar ($55)
+Negates (XOR) the pixels of the menu bar.
+Useful for silent alerts.
+This should be called an even number of times before another MGTK call
+is made so the menu bar is left in a normal state.

+No parameters.

+> This call is a modern addition, so is not present in the 1985 APDA documentation.

 ### Window Manager - open, close, drag, grow, update

 #### OpenWindow ($38)

 Parameters:
 ```